Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.dispense(200, plate['B1'])

 If the pipette doesn’t move, you can also specify an additional dispense action without including a location.
-To demonstrate, lets pause the protocol, automatically resume it, and dispense a second time from location B1.
+To demonstrate, this code snippet pauses the protocol, automatically resumes it, and dispense a second time from location B1.

 .. code-block:: python